Allegheny-Computer-Science-103-S2018/cs103-S2018-practical8-starter/README.md

 requirements.
 Additionally, please make sure that your repository contains a screenshot of your final web site in the `images` directory.

-- The `index.html` file has `CSS Gradients` appear as the title and the header.
+- The `index.html` file has `Flags of the World` appear as the title and the header.
-- The `index.html` file loads the CSS rules from the file `css/site.css`.
+- The `index.html` file links to the provided `country.js` file.
-- The `index.html` file contains six of the fragment `div class`.
+- The `country.js` file contains all of the requested source code.
-- The `index.html` file contains six of the fragment `img src`.
+- The `src/www/img/flags` contains all of the required flag images.
-- The `site.css` contains all of the rules needed to style the boxes and image.
+- The `site.css` contains all of the rules needed to style the flags and data.
 - The GitHub repository must contain at minimum three new commits with descriptive messages.